-The ‘situatedness’ of Asylum Art Gallery and studios is, fundamentally, a social space – integral to the development of community relations and broader ‘interrelational’ cultural platforms (within Wolverhampton, the West Midlands and beyond) – and, as such, is aware of its need to be both ‘outward facing’ and ‘human centred / centric’.
+The ‘situatedness’ of all our spaces is, fundamentally, a social space – integral to the development of community relations and broader ‘interrelational’ cultural platforms (within Wolverhampton, the West Midlands and beyond) – and, as such, is aware of its need to be both ‘outward facing’ and ‘human centred / centric’.
 In line with this objective, and given the rather poor state of repair the building was in when we inherited it, the site required extensive restoration in order to make it suitable as an exhibition space.

-The Asylum gallery and the newer building of the Asylum Artist Studios have both been transformed from what was once a semi-derelict non-space into a multi-functional, adaptable and versatile gallery space and studio spaces that can easily be reconfigured to encompass a variety of creative and cultural events (i.e. film screenings, social gatherings etc.) in addition to its primary function as an exhibition space.
+All our spaces have been transformed from what was once a semi-derelict non-space into a multi-functional, adaptable and versatile gallery space and studio spaces that can easily be reconfigured to encompass a variety of creative and cultural events (i.e. film screenings, social gatherings etc.) in addition to its primary function as an exhibition space.

-2020 marks our 6 year anniversary of the gallery, our two year anniversary of the studios and our third year as a self sustainable model that can offer the opportunity for free mentoring and vocational experience for its community.
+2022 marks our 8 year anniversary of the gallery, our four year anniversary of the studios and our second year at The Quarter.

 We have successfully forged long lasting partnerships with the cultural venues in the city and continue to discuss how we can collaborate with Wolverhampton Council to achieve improvements for all its residents through providing space, support and opportunity to research the impact of cultural spaces on communities progression and cohesion.